 If you're feeling especially rough, avoid inspiration from others

 Yes, that's right.
 Get off Creative Boom, and It's Nice That.
 Temporarily delete Instagram from your smartphone.
-In fact, hide the smartphone – shove it down the sofa.
+Hide the smartphone – shove it down the sofa.
 Don't go to creative talks to hear from people you admire or who run successful design agencies.
 Yes, really.
 Hide for a little while.

 (I went to a creative conference last year and the general mood from some other freelancers was sombre.
 Many felt overwhelmed by hearing from such inspirational speakers.
 "How will I ever be good enough?" was the theme of conversation.
 It was as though a dreaded cloud had fallen upon an anxious audience.)

 Give your brain some breathing space.
 Be alone and ignore everyone else to stop the endless comparison.
 You'll find your anxiety starts to lift when you're not constantly being bombarded by "greatness".

 In the words of Pablo Picasso, "Without great solitude no serious work is possible."

 Avoid comparing yourself to others

-It's easy to fall into the trap of comparing yourself to your competition, but it's a truly fruitless exercise.
+It's easy to fall into the trap of comparing yourself to your competition, but it's a genuinely fruitless exercise.
 What they're doing has no relation to your business whatsoever.
 They are on a personal journey of highs and lows, mistakes and lessons.
 It's unlikely that you'll gain success by copying them because you won't have been through the process yourself.

 You have to focus on your strengths.
 The very essence of what makes you unique.
 Creative Boom, for instance, has gone through many changes over the last ten years.
 I've made a lot of mistakes and learnt a lot of lessons.
 But it's always been what works best for me and my audience.